staging-951d-madcitymultimedia/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-an-api.md

 ## Learn how Postman mock servers work

-When you send a request to a mock server, Postman uses an algorithm to choose the saved example that best matches the response.
-The mock server then returns data using that saved example.
+When you send a request to a mock server, Postman uses an algorithm to choose the saved example that best matches the request.
+The mock server then returns a response using the data in the saved example.

 [Dive deeper into the matching algorithm](/docs/designing-and-developing-your-api/mocking-data/matching-algorithm/) and learn how to create examples so you always get the responses you expect from the mock server.